Jay-Z responds to Kanye West’s comments about Just Blaze being a “copycat”

 Jay-Z has responded to recent comments by Kanye West that producer Just Blaze is a “copycat”.

-There was also a segment called ‘Quicktime with Slime’, where the guest has to pick one name over the other.
-West was asked to pick between hip-hop producers Swizz Beatz or Just Blaze.
+There was also a segment called ‘Quicktime with Slime’, where the guest is required to pick one artist over the other.
+West was asked to choose between hip-hop producers Swizz Beatz or Just Blaze.
 West emphatically answered the former while calling the latter a “copycat”.

 “He get credit for [2001 Jay-Z album] ‘The Blueprint’, and I did the first half of ‘The Blueprint’, and he just copied my half,” West claimed.
 “I mean look where I’m at today and look where he at today.
 So that should show you…”